homelab-alpha/dotfiles/README.md

 ## Contribute to Homelab-Alpha Dotfiles repository

-### No external contributions are currently being accepted for this project

 We value your contribution.
 We want to make it as easy as possible to submit your contributions to the Homelab-Alpha Dotfiles repository.
 Changes to the Dotfiles are handled through pull requests against the `main` branch.
 To learn